Queen's Hall, Edinburgh: Exterior

 The façade centres on an advanced section of three bays divided by four Doric pilasters beneath a simple pediment.
 In each bay are two storeys divided by an unadorned course with a round-headed window or door in each storey.
 Similar bays flank the central section on each side.
 The round-headed windows and doors are imitated in single-storey screen walls on either side of the building.

 A plinth above the central section supports a steeple.
 This consists of a two-storey, octagonal tower.
 The cardinal faces are longest with Doric pilasters flanking round-headed louvred openings in the bottom storey and clock faces in the shorter upper storey.
 Upon these storeys, an Ionic peristyle drum with oculi above supports an elongated dome with vane.
 George Hay cited this as a "good example" of the domed steeple, which, from the 1820s, came to be viewed as more compatible with neoclassical architecture than the spire.
 The total height of the steeple is around 35 m (116 ft).
 It is prominent with the skyline of the Southside.

 The façade is finished in ashlar while the side and rear walls are constructed of snecked masonry.
 The front of the church is enclosed by iron railings with acanthus leaf pinnacles.

 George Hay noted similarities between the exterior of the Queen's Hall and those of St Bernard's, Stockbridge by James Milne, completed the same year; and St Mary's, Bellevue by Thomas Brown, completed the following year.
 These churches all possess similar steeples and pedimented façade.
 The Buildings of Scotland guide to Edinburgh describes the hall as a "less extravagant" version of St Mary's.

 Interior

 The auditorium is separated from the street by a round vestibule flanked by stair-halls.
-The auditorium itself is "D"-shaped and centers on the flat west wall, which includes two tall round-headed windows.
-Cast iron pillars with acanthus leaf capitals support a "U"-shaped gallery with round-headed windows above and segmental arched windows below.
-The flat ceiling incroporates a design of circles and foliaged roses in plaster.
+The auditorium itself is D-shaped and centers on the flat west wall, which includes two tall round-headed windows.
+Cast iron pillars with acanthus leaf capitals support a U-shaped gallery with round-headed windows above and segmental arched windows below.
+The flat ceiling incorporates a design of circles and foliaged roses in plaster.
 The auditorium is 31.1 m (102 ft) long by 22.3 m (73 ft) wide.